 - The fudgiest brownies ever

-- Butter: you need lots of butter for fudgy brownies.
+- Butter: you need lots of butter for fudgy brownies, use unsalted.

 - Dark chocolate: you don’t have to use dark chocolate but it adds a rich chocolate flavor without the sweetness of semi-sweet or milk chocolate.
+You only need 3 ounces of chocolate, so use a good quality chocolate bar like Ghiradelli or Guittard.
+I prefer around 60-70% cacao.
 But honestly, I’ve dumped in all the little bits that are in my pantry and whatever you use, they will taste great.

 - Cocoa powder: make sure this is unsweetened.

-- Flaky sea salt: these really need the larger granules of salt, regular salt will just absorb into the brownie batter and you won’t get that pop of salt that the flaky salt adds.
+- Flaky sea salt: you really need the larger flakes of salt, regular salt will just absorb into the brownie batter and you won’t get that pop of salt that the flaky salt adds.

 - Cayenne pepper: I promise, this does not make them spicy at all but just enhances the chocolate.

-Melt the dark chocolate and butter in the microwave and then whisk in the cocoa powder and sugar.
+Melt the dark chocolate and butter in the microwave on medium power.

 Add eggs and whisk until smooth and your arm is tired!